IEEE-IIT/website-old/_posts/2015-04-13-job-posting-updates.md

 Under the supervision of a design engineer, the DESIGN ENGINEERING INTERN/CO-OP will perform the following duties:

 Production Support :
-1.Support production by providing engineering services as required ensuring that manufactured product meets design intent; 2.Troubleshoot mechanical, electrical and hydraulic systems as required to assist production; 3.Respond to Engineering Change Requests (ECRs) submitted by internal customers by evaluating request and initiating design changes (ECNs) as required;
+1. Support production by providing engineering services as required ensuring that manufactured product meets design intent;
+2. Troubleshoot mechanical, electrical and hydraulic systems as required to assist production;
+3. Respond to Engineering Change Requests (ECRs) submitted by internal customers by evaluating request and initiating design changes (ECNs) as required;
-4.Review Assembly Work Instructions; assist ME’s in creation of WI’s by creating drawings or illustrations as needed to convey design intent.
+4. Review Assembly Work Instructions; assist ME’s in creation of WI’s by creating drawings or illustrations as needed to convey design intent.

 Design:
-1.Design complex components, simple mechanisms.
+1. Design complex components, simple mechanisms.
 Assist with drafting and detailing of components.

 Troubleshoot and Support:
-1.Investigate and solve service issues (PPI’s); 2.Investigate and solve manufacturing issues (ECR’s).
+1. Investigate and solve service issues (PPI’s);
+2. Investigate and solve manufacturing issues (ECR’s).

 Reporting :
-1.Create a weekly progress report and provide a formal presentation at the conclusion of the internship.
+1. Create a weekly progress report and provide a formal presentation at the conclusion of the internship.

 Skills Required :
 *Willing and able to work a minimum of 20 - 24 hours per week for up to 1 year in duration.